Certifiable: Finding a Qualified Buyer in California

 Service Industries and Hazardous Materials

-While in general building, employees and supervisors seldom deal with hazardous materials, as soon as you are painting, doing pest control, HVAC, landscaping and weed control, and a variety of other jobs, your daily activities include handling these materials.
-When it comes to these things in California, the rules are strict and strongly enforced.
+While in general building, employees and supervisors seldom deal with hazardous materials, as soon as you are painting, doing pest control, HVAC work, landscaping, and weed control, and a variety of other jobs, your daily activities include handling these materials.
+When it comes to these things in California, the rules are strict and vigorously enforced.

-So for example, let’s say you have a pest control business.
+So, for example, let’s say you have a pest control business.
 You handle pesticides and other materials daily.
-You also transport those materials to people’s homes, apply them, and you also store them somewhere when you’re not driving around.
+You also transport those materials to people’s homes, apply them, and store them somewhere when you’re not driving around.

-This means that the place you store them must meet certain standards.
-Your vehicles must meet those standards as well.
-You need to have a qualified, licensed applicator on staff, and everyone who applies pesticides must also be certified.
+This means that the place you store them must meet specific standards.
+Your vehicles must also meet those standards.
+You must have a qualified, licensed applicator on staff, and all individuals who apply pesticides must also be certified.

 In addition, your business will need special licensing, permits to operate in certain areas, and you’ll need special permits from every county you operate in.
-This can get very expensive, and if your buyer is not already licensed, this can take time as well, valuable time when you could have your business sold.
+This can become very expensive, and if your buyer is not already licensed, it can also take time, which is valuable time that could have been used to sell your business.

 The Lease of Your Problems

-Finally, one of the most common things to go wrong in the sale of a business is your lease.
+Finally, one of the most common issues that can arise in the sale of a business is the lease.
 In fact, if you are planning to sell your business, negotiating your lease ahead of time is a good idea.
 The reason is simple.

 You’re already permitted to operate where you are, and even if those permits are not transferrable to a new owner, it will be much easier to get them approved in your current location than a new one.
 The problem?
 If your landlord suddenly decides they don’t want to rent to the new owner, the deal can go sideways fast when that buyer determines the time and money it will cost to move the business.

-Remember what you want as a seller: you want a fair price for your business, and you want to sell as quickly as you can.
+Remember what you want as a seller: you want a fair price for your business and want to sell it as quickly as possible.
 What does the buyer want?
 They want as little risk as possible, and as much of a sure thing as they can get.
-Often price is not the first problem in business deals: other terms are what get in the way, or obstacles like licensing and certification.
+Often, price is not the first problem in business deals; other terms are what get in the way, or obstacles like licensing and certification.

 Be a Motivated Seller

-What can you, as the seller do?
+What can you, as the seller, do to ensure a smooth transaction?
 Is there a way for you to help?
-Well, there are a couple of really important steps you can take in the process of listing and selling your business that will help immensely.
+There are a couple of key steps you can take in the process of listing and selling your business that will help immensely.

-• Negotiate Your Lease Ahead of Time: Make sure your lease will easily transfer to a new owner and be honest if it will not.
+• Negotiate Your Lease Ahead of Time: Ensure your lease can easily be transferred to a new owner, and be honest if it cannot.

 Any business transaction takes a motivated seller and a motivated buyer.
-If you take care of your part, you can find the right person at the right time who is truly a qualified buyer who is motivated to buy your business.
+If you take care of your part, you can find the right person at the right time who is genuinely a qualified buyer, motivated to purchase your business.

-Selling a business by yourself is challenging and often an effort that goes nowhere.
+It is an effort that goes nowhere.
 You will need help, and that is where a business broker comes in.
 If you are looking for a business broker in California, contact us here at Rogerson Business Services.
 We can help you get started on the path to selling your business today.

 Facebook